 Change failure rate is a key DORA metric that reflects the percentage of deployments resulting in failures or degraded service.
 In mobile development, maintaining a low failure rate is crucial for user trust and app store ratings.
 Mobile teams can proactively reduce change failure rate by implementing a combination of automated testing, thorough code reviews, and continuous monitoring.

-By leveraging analytics and monitoring tools, mobile teams can identify patterns in failures and address root causes before they escalate.
 This data-driven approach not only reduces the change failure rate but also strengthens the overall reliability and stability of mobile apps, leading to improved user experiences and higher customer satisfaction.

 Automating the collection of DORA metrics starts with choosing the right CI/CD platforms and tools that align with mobile development.
 Popular options include: